Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Choose a Non-shedding Breed

-If you haven’t purchased your next dog yet, you might want to consider choosing a different dog breed to minimize the risk that you or a family member will have an allergic reaction.
-There are several dog breeds that experts call hypoallergenic because they are light shedders.
-Hypoallergenic dog breeds include the Irish Water Spaniel, Labradoodle, Schnauzer, Maltese, Tibetan Terrier, and many more.
-Breeds you want to avoid if you have allergies include the Akita, Chow Chow, Huskie, German Sheppard, Great Pyrenees, Saint Bernard, and several others.
+If you haven’t purchased your next dog yet, you might want to consider choosing a different breed to minimize the risk that you or a family member will have an allergic reaction.
+There are several dogs that experts call hypoallergenic because they are light shedders.
+These include the Irish Water Spaniel, Labradoodle, Schnauzer, Maltese, and Tibetan Terrier.
+Breeds that you want to avoid if you have allergies include the Akita, Chow Chow, Huskie, German Sheppard, Great Pyrenees, and Saint Bernard.

 Brush Your Pet Frequently

 If you already purchased your Beagle, you will not be disappointed, but you will need to begin a regular brushing routine.
 The more frequently you brush your dog, the less your dog will shed hair elsewhere, which greatly reduces the amount of dander in your home.
-We recommend brushing your pet with a soft-bristled brush or fine-tooth comb at least twice a week during peak shedding times.
-Beagles have straight fur that’s easy to comb, and you can give them a quick once over every day for the best results.
+Brush your pet with a soft-bristled brush or fine-tooth comb at least twice a week during peak shedding times.
+Beagles have straight fur that’s easy to comb, and you can give them a quick once-over every day for the best results.

 Vacuum Frequently

 Diet can be an important part of controlling the dander in your home.
 High-quality dog food with meat like lamb, chicken, beef, or duck as the main ingredient will provide your pet with zinc.
-Zinc is important to boost the immune system, resulting in healthier skin that doesn’t shed as much.
-Vitamins can help lubricate the hair follicles, and omega fatty acids can strengthen the hair.
+Zinc is important to boost the immune system, resulting in healthier skin that doesn’t shed fur as much.
+Vitamins can help lubricate the follicles, and omega fatty acids can strengthen the hair strands.
 The proper diet will reduce shedding and, therefore, dander.

 Dog Saliva Allergies

 Unfortunately, many people don’t realize that the same protein that causes an allergic reaction to pet hair is also in saliva.
-Saliva is why you may still have a problem with a hypoallergenic dog like a poodle because if it’s one thing that all dog breeds have in common is a fondness for licking the people it likes.
-To make it worse, they often lick you directly on the face where it can quickly lead to the itchy eyes and runny nose we mentioned earlier.
-Many dog breeds also tend to slobber and drool, and when the saliva dries, it can send the tiny proteins in the air the same as dander.
-Luckily, the Beagle is not a big drooler, but it does enjoy jumping on your lap and licking your face.
+Saliva is why you may still have a problem with a hypoallergenic dog like a Poodle because if it’s one thing that nearly all dog breeds have in common is a fondness for licking people they like.
+To make it worse, they often lick you directly on the face, which can quickly lead to itchy eyes and a runny nose.
+Many breeds also tend to slobber and drool, and when the saliva dries, it can send the tiny proteins into the air, the same as dander.
+Luckily, the Beagle is not a big drooler, but they do enjoy jumping on their owner’s lap and licking their face.

 Preventing Saliva